chromium/chromium/docs/experiments/compression-dictionary-transport.md

 and if the the response type is not opaque, Chrome registers the response as a dictionary.

-Chrome supports following options (see [the explainer][explainer] for more details):
+Chrome supports following options (see [the explainer][explainer] and [the spec draft][httpbis-draft] for more details):

 - **match**
+  - The URL Pattern [URLPattern] to use for request matching.
+- **match-dest**
-  - URL-matching pattern for the dictionary to apply to.
+  - List of request destinations for the dictionary to match.
-  - In the explainer, this field only supports the asterisk `*` wildcard.
-But currently Chrome supports both the asterisk `*` wildcard expansion and the question `?`.
-  - In the explainer, this field supports relative URLs (eg: `./js/*`).
-But currently Chrome only supports absolute paths (eg: `/map/js/*`).
-- **expires**
+- **id**
-  - Expiration time in seconds for the dictionary.
-  - This field is optional and defaults to `31536000` (1 year).
-  - While running the Origin Trial experiment, the max expiration time is limited to 30 days.
-This limitation can be removed by enabling [chrome://flags/#enable-compression-dictionary-transport][flag].
-- **algorithms**
+  - The dictionary ID.
-  - List of supported hash algorithms in order of server preference.
-  - This field is optional and defaults to `(sha-256)`.
-  - Currently Chrome only supports `sha-256`.
-So if this field is set but it doesn't contain `sha-256`, Chrome doesn't register the response as a dictionary.
+  - This ID is sent to the server in a "Dictionary-ID" request header when the dictionary is available.
 - **type**
   - Dictionary format.
   - This field is optional and defaults to `raw`.